kim3-sudo/nsm3data/README.md

 ## Installation

-### Installing from CRAN
+### Installing from CRAN (Preferred)

+This is the preferred installation method.
 This package is available in CRAN as a regular package.
-Assuming you have not modified your package repository list, you can install it using the package manager in software like RStudio or by using
+Assuming you have not modified your package repository list, you can install it using the package manager in software like RStudio (search for package "nsm3data") or by using

 ```R
 install.packages("nsm3data")